Becoming is better than being.

 This discussion also isn’t a concrete either/or.
 I go between both mindsets depending on the circumstances and some people are very aware of which mindset they are and are satisfied with it.
 That’s great.
 We are all different.
 But I definitely feel there is a positivity to shifting more and more into a growth mindset.

-I think this topic is a great thing to look at within yourself, but also if you are leading others.
-You are never too old to start shifting your mindset.
+I think this topic applies to looking within yourself, and also if you are leading others.
 At Kippewa, we place a lot of importance on empowerment, encouragement, communication, and specific praise.

 But praise can be tricky.